MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-register-new-items.md

 ---
 title: Create Item Cards for Goods or Services (contains video)
-description: You create item cards for services that you sell as hours and for physical products, such as assembly items, finished goods, that you sell from your inventory.
+description: You create item cards for services that you sell as hours and for physical products.
+Examples include assembly items and finished goods that you sell from your inventory.
 author: SorenGP
 ms.topic: conceptual
 ms.devlang: na